rdevans87/ORM-ECommerce-BackEnd/README.md

 ![In Insomnia Core, the user tests “DELETE Category by ID,” “CREATE Category,” and “UPDATE Category.”](./Assets/13-orm-homework-demo-03.gif)

 Your walkthrough video should also show the POST, PUT, and DELETE routes for products and tags being tested in Insomnia Core.

-### Associations

-You'll need to execute association methods on your Sequelize models to create the following relationships between them:

-* `Product` belongs to `Category`, and `Category` has many `Product` models, as a category can have multiple products but a product can only belong to one category.

-* `Product` belongs to many `Tag` models, and `Tag` belongs to many `Product` models.
-Allow products to have multiple tags and tags to have many products by using the `ProductTag` through model.

-> **Hint:** Make sure you set up foreign key relationships that match the column we created in the respective models.

 ### Fill Out the API Routes to Perform RESTful CRUD Operations